Adam LaRoche: Pittsburgh Pirates

 The Braves traded LaRoche and minor league outfielder Jamie Romak to the Pittsburgh Pirates on January 17, 2007, for reliever Mike Gonzalez and minor league shortstop Brent Lillibridge.

 During the 2009 season he played with his brother Andy LaRoche with the Pirates until July 22, 2009, when he was traded to the Boston Red Sox.

 On May 13, 2009, LaRoche became the first player in major league history to have a home run taken away through the use of video replay.

 Boston Red Sox

 LaRoche was traded to the Boston Red Sox for minor league pitcher Hunter Strickland and shortstop Argenis Díaz.
-In six games, LaRoche would go on to hit one home run and three RBIs, with an average of .263.
+In six games, LaRoche would go on to hit one home run and three RBI, with an average of .263.
 During his brief tenure in Boston, LaRoche lived with his teammate J. D. Drew in Drew's home in Boston.

-Return to the Braves
+Atlanta Braves (second stint)

-On July 31, 2009, after only spending six games with Boston, he was dealt back to his former team, the Atlanta Braves, for first baseman Casey Kotchman.
+On July 31, 2009, after only spending six games with Boston, he was dealt back to his former team, the Atlanta Braves, in exchange for first baseman Casey Kotchman.
 LaRoche was traded by Boston in order to cut payroll and because they believed that Kotchman would be a better pinch hitter than LaRoche.